dhj03/stroams/backend/README.md

 ### 12. Analytics

-Andrea and Andrew have implemented analytics pages for users and for the Streams workspace on the frontend and need data.
+We have implemented analytics pages for users and for the Streams workspace on the frontend and need data.
 Your task is to add to your backend functionality that keeps track of these metrics:

 For users:
   * The number of channels the user is a part of